SIEM integration with Microsoft Defender for Office 365

-The Office 365 Activity Management API retrieves information about user, admin, system, and policy actions and events from your organization's Microsoft 365 for business and Azure Active Directory activity logs.
-The Office 365 Advanced Threat Protection schema works with Advanced Threat Protection, so if your organization has the Office 365 Advanced Threat Protection Plan 1 or Plan 2 or Office 365 E5, you can still use that same API for your SIEM server integration.
+The Office 365 Activity Management API retrieves information about user, admin, system, and policy actions and events from your organization's Microsoft 365 and Azure Active Directory activity logs.
+If your organization has Microsoft Defender for Office 365 Plan 1 or 2, or Office 365 E5, you can use the Microsoft Defender for Office 365 schema.

-As part of our recent updates, we have also added events from automated investigation and response capabilities in Office 365 ATP Plan 2 within the Office 365 Management Activity API.
-In addition to including data about core investigation details such as ID, name and status, it also contains high-level information about investigation actions and entities.
+Recently, events from automated investigation and response capabilities in Microsoft Defender for Office 365 Plan 2 were added to the Office 365 Management Activity API.
+In addition to including data about core investigation details such as ID, name and status, the API also contains high-level information about investigation actions and entities.

-The SIEM server or other similar system should poll the audit.general workload to access detection events.
-To learn more see Get started with Office 365 Management APIs.
-In addition, the following values of AuditLogRecordType are relevant for Office 365 ATP events:
+The SIEM server or other similar system polls the audit.general workload to access detection events.
+To learn more, see Get started with Office 365 Management APIs.

 Enum: AuditLogRecordType - Type: Edm.Int32

-You must be a global administrator or have the security administrator role assigned for the Security & Compliance Center to set up SIEM integration with Office 365 Advanced Threat Protection.
+You must be a global administrator or have the security administrator role assigned for the Security & Compliance Center to set up SIEM integration with Microsoft Defender for Office 365.